Venkatachalapatee/sample/README.md

     docker-compose up

 #### For the purpose of this exercise, let assume that we are going to start the server from local machine.
+Navigate to the my-retail folder, and start the server from command line using the following

+    npm run start-dev